SerenityOS/serenity/Ports/dmidecode/patches/ReadMe.md

 # Patches for dmidecode on SerenityOS

-## `0001-Use-serenity-s-firmware-binary-path.patch`
+## `0001-Use-serenity-s-firmware-binary-paths.patch`

-Use serenity's firmware binary path
+Use serenity's firmware binary paths